 –Farm Maintenance – weeding, mowing, and keeping a clean workplace

-–Plant and Soil Care – pest and disease scouting, soil amending, brewing compost tea, etc.
+–Plant and Soil Care – pest and disease scouting, soil impvrovement, brewing compost tea, etc.

-–Composting – building and turning hot compost piles, feeding worm bins
+–Composting – a few hot compost piles and worm bins

-Apprentices will occasionally work in the food bank and donation center to better understand how our organization functions and to get to know the community.
-Apprentices can help the Produce Manager with processing projects and stocking the store, if interested.
+Apprentices will work in the food bank and donation center to better understand how our organization functions and to get to know the community.
 Other aspects of nonprofit management:

 –Community Engagement and Events